Skip to main content

 When nodes are drained automatically

+Before you manually drain or undrain a node, it helps to understand the cases where SUNK drains nodes on its own and resolves them without user intervention.
 CoreWeave’s HPC Verification framework periodically checks the health of all compute nodes in a cluster.
-If an issue is detected during one of these health checks, the affected nodes are automatically drained.
-In some cases, CoreWeave’s services automatically drain, restart, recheck, and undrain the node with no action required from the user.
-Nodes may also be drained in response to an underlying error or event, such as a failing prolog or epilog script.
-These may require troubleshooting to determine the underlying cause.
+If a health check detects an issue, SUNK automatically drains the affected nodes.
+In some cases, CoreWeave’s services automatically drain, restart, recheck, and undrain the node with no action required from you.
+Nodes can also be drained in response to an underlying error or event, such as a failing prolog or epilog script.
+These cases can require troubleshooting to determine the underlying cause.

-When a drain reason includes sunk:verify-undrain, the node will be automatically undrained after it passes the next hourly HPC Verification health check.
+When a drain reason includes sunk:verify-undrain, SUNK automatically undrains the node after it passes the next hourly HPC Verification health check.
 No user action is required.
-If the node fails the health check, it remains drained and the underlying issue must be investigated.
+If the node fails the health check, it remains drained and you must investigate the underlying issue.
 This mechanism also applies when you manually drain a node.
-If you drain a node and include sunk:verify-undrain in the reason, the node will be automatically returned to service once it passes the next health check.
+If you drain a node and include sunk:verify-undrain in the reason, SUNK automatically returns the node to service once it passes the next health check.
 This is useful when you want to temporarily remove a node from service and have it automatically return after CoreWeave’s health checks confirm the node is healthy.
 For example, to drain a node and have it automatically undrain after a passing health check:

 drain [NODE-NAME] "investigating issue (sunk:verify-undrain)"

-If you have a compute node in a drained state, you can identify the drain reason to determine whether action needs to be taken.
-Outside of the automated HPC Verification cycle, you can manually drain a node if you need to temporarily prevent it from accepting new jobs, such as when performing maintenance, and manually undrain the node to return it to service.
+If you have a compute node in a drained state, you can identify the drain reason to determine whether you need to take action.
+Outside the automated HPC Verification cycle, you can manually drain a node if you need to temporarily prevent it from accepting new jobs, such as during maintenance, and manually undrain the node to return it to service.
 CoreWeave’s documentation also includes an overview of Slurm node states, and further information about nodes in the INVAL state.

 Connect to the Slurm login pod

 To drain and undrain nodes, first connect to the Slurm login pod.
-After connecting to the Slurm login node, you can use the built-in aliases and scontrol commands detailed below to examine and manage drained nodes.
+After connecting to the Slurm login node, you can use the built-in aliases and scontrol commands in the following sections to examine and manage drained nodes.

 Run all Slurm commands, including scontrol, from within the Slurm login pod shell.